 How to monetize Instagram Reels

-Instagram is coming for TikTok’s spot as short-form video king.
+Instagram is coming for TikTok’s top spot as the short-form video platform queen.
 A recent report even suggested that Instagram Reels’ global video views are outperforming TikTok’s.
 So, as a creator, how can you make money off your Reels?

 Instagram Gifts

-With Instagram Gifts, your followers can show their appreciation for you and your most fun-to-watch Reels with cold hard cash.
-When you enable Instagram Gifts for your account, your audience can send you virtual gifts that’ll earn you up to a couple of dollars a pop.
+With Instagram Gifts, followers can show their appreciation by sending you virtual gifts that’ll earn you up to a couple of dollars a pop.

-To send these Gifts, followers have to spend a certain amount of Stars (i.e. Meta’s in-app currency).
+To send these Gifts, followers have to spend a certain amount of Stars (Meta’s in-app currency).
 The amount you’ll get paid is based on the number of Stars each Gift is worth, with each Star netting you $0.01 USD.
-In other words, a Gift worth 10 Stars will earn you $0.10, a Gift worth 100 Stars will earn you $1, and so on.
+A Gift worth 10 Stars will earn you $0.10, a Gift worth 100 Stars will earn you $1, and so on.

 To enable Instagram Gifts, you must meet the following eligibility requirements: